pdfix/pdfix-accessibility-automation-example/README.md

 # PDF/UA Compliance Automation Tool

 ## Overview
 This tool provides automated PDF/UA compliance processing using the PDFix SDK.
-It performs tagging, validation, and correction of PDF documents to meet ISO 14289-1:2014 (PDF/UA) accessibility standards.
+It performs tagging, validation, and correction of PDF documents to meet PDF/UA or WCAG 2.2 accessibility standards.

 ## Features
 - **Automatic PDF tagging** - Adds proper structure and tags for accessibility